Data Protection Strategies

 • Complete Copy: This method captures all information, providing a thorough snapshot.
 While straightforward, it is resource-intensive, consuming significant storage and time.

 • Incremental Save: Ideal for organizations looking to cut storage costs and save time, this approach retains only the modifications made since the last save.
-It proves particularly effective in environments with frequent information changes.
+It proves particularly effective in environments with frequent data changes.

 • Differential Save: Striking a balance between speed and storage efficiency, differential saves keep modifications made since the last complete save.
 This allows for quicker recovery times compared to incremental saves, making it a smart choice for many.